SamuSander/FunctionalLocalizersJsPsych/README.md

 * **Conditions:** **Sentences (S)** vs **Nonwords (N)** (**S > N** contrast).
 * **What you’ll see:** rapid sequences of words or pronounceable nonwords, followed by a brief button‑press prompt.

-> **Attribution:** Adapted from the MATLAB/PTB localizer by Tuckute, Scott, Sathe, and Fedorenko (see references).
+> **Attribution:** Adapted from the MATLAB/PTB localizer by Tuckute, Lee, Sathe, and Fedorenko (see references).
 Original MATLAB repo linked below.

 ### 2) Multiple‑Demand (MD) Network Localizer (spatial working memory)